 What You Need

-- Proof of residence (recent utility bill, rental agreement)
+- Proof of residence (a utility bill, a rental agreement)

-- Proof of income (payslip or business registration)
+- Proof of income (a salary slip or business registration)

-- Register - Email and phone (10 minutes)
+- Register - Use your email and phone (10 minutes)

 - Approval - Instant or same day